croniev/disturbed-pointing-experiment/README.md

 # disturbed-pointing-experiment
 Idea for my Bachelors Thesis.
+Please do not read if you are planning on participating in the experiment!!

 During a straight pointing task with the arm occluded from vision, do subjects feel physically pushed when the mouse position is distorted?

 ## Usage